archway-network/archway/docs/adr/ADR-002-tracking-module.md

 contracts are rewarded fairly, deep inspection on what happens during `wasm` execution is required.
 Interactions between contracts need to be recorded and during each interaction we store the gas usage of a contract.

-Archway uses `gas` as a way to reward contracts.
-In fact `gas` is seen as contracts bringing volume into the network, and the network rewards.
+Archway uses gas as a way to reward contracts; In fact, it is the measure of contracts bringing volume to the network, and the protocol rewards accordingly.

 ## Architecture